-- Empty the gas tank (see "Emptying the Gas Tank" in the "Maintenance" section). - Disconnect the spark plug. - Do not obstruct any ventilation openings & keep the generator in a cool dry area.
+- Disconnect the spark plug. - Do not obstruct any ventilation openings & keep the generator in a cool dry area.

-Storage Period Storage Preparation lf you plan on starting the same day Turn off the main breaker.
+Storage Period Storage Preparation If you plan on starting the same day.
 Allow the unit to run 3 - 5 minutes.
-Turn off the engine switch.
-Store. lf you plan on starting the unit again within 30 days Turn off the main breaker.
+Turn off the start switch.
+Store. lf you plan on starting the unit again within 30 days.
 Allow the unit to run 3 - 5 minutes.
 Turn off the fuel valve.
 Allow the unit to stall out.
-Turn off the engine switch.
+Turn off the start switch.
 Add fuel stabilizer to the gas remaining in the tank.
-Store. lf you do not plan to start the unit for longer than 30 days Turn off the main breaker.
+Store. lf you do not plan to start the unit for longer than 30 days.
+Turn off the main breaker.
 Allow the unit to run 3 - 5 minutes.
 Turn off the fuel valve.
 Allow the unit to stall out.
-Turn off the engine switch.
-Drain the fuel tank (See "Emptying the Gas Tank" in the "Maintenance" section) Drain the carburetor a.
-Remove the drain bolt from the carburetor. b.
+Turn off the start switch.
+Drain the fuel tank (See "Emptying the Gas Tank" in the "Maintenance" section) Drain the carburetor Remove the drain bolt from the carburetor.
 Drain the small amount of remaining fuel from the carburetor bowl.
-Oil the cylinder a.
-Remove the spark plug. b.
-Put 2 tbsp. of 10w30 motor oil directly into the spark plug hole c.
-Pull the recoil start one time. d.
-Replace the plug.
-Remove the battery and place it on tender indoors.
+Oil the cylinder Remove the spark plug.
+Put 2 tbsp. of 10w30 motor oil directly into the spark plug hole Replace the plug.
+Remove the battery and place on tender indoors.